Nematollah Aghasi: Biography

-Two years before his death, Nematollah Aghasi was allowed to return to the Pars Theater in Laleh-Zar, where he began his artistic career, for the first time since the Revolution.
+Two years before his death, Aghasi was allowed to return to the Pars Theater in Laleh-Zar, where he began his artistic career, for the first time since the Revolution.
 The event was so welcomed that the city closed the street in celebration.

-Death

-He died of a stroke at his home in Karaj, and he was buried in Emamzadeh Taher cemetery.
+In 2005, Aghasi died of a stroke at his home in Karaj, and he was buried in Emamzadeh Taher cemetery.